 A case in point might be electric bills.
 Medical equipment might have greater electricity consumption many other commercial interests.
 The landlord may not be willing to pay more for electricity than is covered with your monthly rent.
 This is understandable.

 However, if your landlord determines to charge you for your electricity usage each month, you should request that a separate meter be installed so you can monitor your usage and benefit from any steps you take to become a more energy-efficient operation.

 Another example might be dealing with waste disposal.
 As a medical practice, you may be required to comply with certain health or environmental regulations that are not typically addressed in a standard commercial lease trash removal clause.
 The landlord may not be obligated to pay for the extra cost for regulatory compliance.
 An arrangement might be negotiated where you as the tenant pay only the extra cost above what the landlord would typically pay for waste removal services.

 It’s important to understand that a medical office sublease agreement is essentially a contract, and like any contract contains terms and provisions that can be negotiated.
 Take the time to review and understand your medical office lease.

 To learn more about a medical office sublease agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.